gcwhitfield/termProj/readme.txt

 Clone this repository using github: git@github.com:gcwhitfield/termProj.git

-Note* Make sure you are running the most recent commit on the ‘main’ branch.
+Note* Make sure you are running the most recent commit on the ‘DEVELOP’ branch.

 You need two outside libraries to run BeatDown:
 PyAudio